dailybruin/training/Web Desgin/README.md

 now comes from mobile devices, so its important that users have the best experience possible, regardless of the device that they're using.
 Front end frameworks like [Foundation](https://foundation.zurb.com) can be realy helpful for making your site mobile friendly.
+More recently, though, using media queries directly has grow in popularity and frontend frameworks add complexity that isn't always needed.

 ## Interaction Design